Workflow · Batch QC & automation

 Opening, reading, and closing files by hand is fine for one master.
 For a folder of forty, you want the engine in a script.

 The thing that makes the manual loop slow isn't the measurement, it's the file handling around it: open, wait, read off six numbers, note the failures, next file.
 Specula's answer is to expose the same loudness engine the window drives as a headless tool.
-The CLI, the App Intents, and the Finder Services all run one engine, so a batch pass and a hand check of the same file return the same integrated LUFS, true peak, and speech-gated reading.
-No second implementation to drift out of sync.
+The CLI, the App Intents, and the Finder Services all run one engine, so a batch pass and a hand check of the same file return the same integrated LUFS, true peak, and speech-gated reading, from a single implementation.

-analyze / compare / edit / report, for shell scripts that walk a folder of files.The workflow
+analyze / compare / edit / generate / report, for shell scripts that walk a folder of files.Scripting it

 Install once, then put the same numbers in a loop.